Mwiche96/OhMyGrid/docs/map-it.md

   const html = `
     <div class="popup-success">
-      <p>🎉 <strong>Great!</strong> Now go back to JOSM and check if it is downloading.
+      <p>🎉 <strong>Great!</strong> Now go back to <a href="https://josm.openstreetmap.de/">JOSM</a> and check if it is downloading.
 Depending on the country, this may take <em>60 seconds or more</em>.
 The grid of some countries are to large to be mapped on a national level.
-However, you can zoom in and click on regions or states.</p>
-      <p>For <strong>Osmose and GEM tools and hints</strong> selections, you will need to download the geojson file.
+However, you can zoom in and click on regions or states.
+For <strong>Osmose and GEM tools and hints</strong> selections, you will need to download the geojson file.
 Afterwards drag and drop the file into JOSM.
-For wikidata and powerplantmatching, the layer will be directly loaded in JOSM.</p>
-      <p>⚠️ <strong>If nothing happens:</strong></p>
+For wikidata and powerplantmatching, the layer will be directly loaded in JOSM. ⚠️ <strong>If nothing happens:</strong></p>
       <ol>
-        <li>Check if your ad-blocker is off</li>
-        <li>Make sure JOSM is open</li>
+        <li>Check if your ad-blocker is off and JOSM is open</li>
         <li>Make sure Remote Control is enabled in JOSM</li>
         <li>If it’s enabled but still not working, toggle it off and on again</li>
         <li>Note that hint layers do not work on regional layers.
 In this case, please load the data onto a national layer.</li>
+        <li><a href="https://mapyourgrid.org/starter-kit/">Look into the Starter-Kit</a>
       </ol>
     </div>
   `;